CMihai99/fyndro/Documentation/maintainer/RebasingAndMerging.md

     much of the testing that was done.
 A reparented patch series should, as a general rule, be treated like new code and retested from the beginning.

-A frequent cause of merge-window trouble is when Michael is presented with a patch series that has clearly been reparented, often to a random commit, shortly before the pull request was sent.
+A frequent cause of merge-window trouble is when Mihai is presented with a patch series that has clearly been reparented, often to a random commit, shortly before the pull request was sent.
 The chances of such a series having been adequately tested are relatively low, as are the chances of the pull request being acted upon.